aspose-psd/Aspose.PSD-API-References/english/net/aspose.psd.fileformats.psd.layers.layerresources/placedresource/_index.md

 ---
-title: PlacedResource
+title: Class PlacedResource
 second_title: Aspose.PSD for .NET API Reference
-description:
+description: Aspose.PSD.FileFormats.Psd.Layers.LayerResources.PlacedResource class.
+Defines the PlacedResource class that contains common information about a placed layer or a smart object layer in the PSD file.
+Is is used to support smart object layers in the Adobe Photoshop images
 type: docs
-weight: 2850
+weight: 2980
 url: /net/aspose.psd.fileformats.psd.layers.layerresources/placedresource/
 ---
+{{< psd/tize >}}
 ## PlacedResource class

 Defines the PlacedResource class that contains common information about a placed layer or a smart object layer in the PSD file.
 Is is used to support smart object layers in the Adobe® Photoshop® images.